-Receipts should be posted to a translating revenue source number between 4500 and 4599, disbursements to a translating object number between 9170 and 9745.
-Pass-through receipt and disbursement general ledger accounts should not be used without first contacting your accounting liaison.
+Receipts should be posted to a translating revenue source number between 4500 and 4599, disbursements to a translating object number between 9170 and 9699.
+Pass-through receipt and disbursement general ledger accounts should not be used without first contacting your liaison accountant in the Controller's Office.